Cat Diarrhea: What Owners Can Do To Help And When To Seek Veterinary Care

-Avoid medications.
-Never give your cat any human anti-diarrheal medication, since many of these are toxic or fatal to cats.
+Avoid medications unless prescribed by your vet.
+Never give your cat any human anti-diarrheal medication, since many of these products are toxic or fatal to cats.
 Avoid antibiotics unless they’re absolutely necessary, since most antibiotics can worsen or cause diarrhea.
-If your cat has a bacterial infection and your veterinarian determines that antibiotics are necessary, you can support your cat’s gut health during and after the course of medication.
+If your cat has a bacterial infection and your veterinarian determines that antibiotics are necessary, it’s important to support your cat’s gut health during and after the course of medication.

 Feed the right diet.
 Check with your veterinarian before making any changes to your cat’s diet.
 If your cat’s usual food is high in carbohydrates, ask about gradually adding more protein.
 Make sure you’re feeding a high-quality, cat-appropriate diet.
 It’s probably best to eliminate treats and any other extras until the diarrhea has been resolved.
 And always provide your cat with plenty of fresh water.

 Don’t withhold food.
 Fasting your cat for a few hours is often recommended for vomiting, but it’s unlikely to help diarrhea.
 (Never withhold food from a cat for any reason for more than 24 hours; insufficient nutrition over just a few days can lead to a potentially fatal liver condition in cats.)

 Add fiber and prebiotics.
 Adding certain sources of fiber to your cat’s food—particularly the prebiotic fibers inulin and psyllium—can improve diarrhea both by absorbing excess water in the intestines and by providing food for beneficial bacteria that live in the intestinal tract.
 Always start with a very small amount of any fiber.